Bodega, California

 Bodega is an unincorporated community and census-designated place (CDP) in Sonoma County in the U.S. state of California.
 The town had a population of 211 as of the 2020 Census.

-Bodega is located on Bodega Highway, about 5 mi west of Freestone, California.
+Bodega is located on Bodega Highway, approximately 5 mi west of Freestone.
 Salmon Creek flows through the town.

 History

 Bodega is named after Juan Francisco de la Bodega y Quadra, who explored Bodega Bay in 1775.

 The town of Bodega was known historically as Bodega Corners or Bodega Roads, to distinguish it from the Port of Bodega or Bodega Bay, as it is known today, which is about 4 mi from Bodega.
 Bodega and Bodega Bay are named for discoverer of the bay, Juan Francisco Bodega y Caudra, who first sailed into the harbor in 1775.
 There were formerly two Coast Miwok villages in the area: one (called Kennekono) sited near the current town and another (called Suwutenne) further north.
 The first Europeans in the area were Russians who established temporary settlements at Bodega Bay and the Salmon Creek Valley, in the vicinity of Bodega, in 1809.

 In 1843, Captain Stephen Smith established the first West Coast lumber mill near Bodega.
 Around the same time, John A. Sutter bought land from the Russians, an area that included Bodega.
 His land purchase included "some hunting rights, a small boat, several rusty cannons, and some old muskets."
 In 1859, shipbuilders constructed Saint Teresa of Avila Church.
 Open from 1856 to 1967, Watson School, once served as Bodega's school, and is located in a Sonoma County Regional Parks Department historic park about 2 mi east of Bodega.